Millicent Fawcett: Marriage, family and the suffrage movement

-Despite many interests and duties, Millicent, with Agnes Garrett, raised four of their cousins, who had been orphaned early in life: Amy Garrett Badley, Fydell Edmund Garrett, Elsie Garrett (later a prominent botanical artist in South Africa), and Elsie's twin, John.
+Despite many interests and duties, Fawcett and her sister Agnes raised four of their cousins, who had been orphaned early in life: Amy Garrett Badley, Fydell Edmund Garrett, Elsie Garrett (who became a prominent botanical artist in South Africa), and Elsie's twin, John.
+In 1874 Fawcett had a bad fall from a horse that prevented her from attending a meeting of the National Society for Women's Suffrage in Leeds.